 How to Apply

-	- The online application is available in the Mosaic Student Centre by clicking on “Apply for Financial Aid”
+- The online application is available in the Mosaic Student Center by clicking on “Apply for Financial Aid” in the “Finances” tab

-	- The application is available starting Aug.
-10
+- The application is available starting in mid-August

 - Step-by-step instructions are available under McMaster Aid

 When do I apply?

 - Open application dates and deadlines are available under Important Dates